salaboy/from-monolith-to-k8s/platform/dapr-kratix/README.md

 ```
 curl localhost:8081
 ```
+or with [httpie](https://github.com/httpie/httpie).
 You should see something like this:

 ```
+> http :8081
+HTTP/1.1 200 OK
+Content-Length: 17
+Content-Type: application/json
+Date: Sat, 01 Apr 2023 05:57:24 GMT

+{
+    "Values": [
+        "45"
+    ]
+}

 ```

 You can find the source code of this application here:
-- Java App: check [here]() to see how the Dapr Java SDK is being used to connect to the Statestore by just using the statestore name.
+- Java App: check [here](apps/java-app/) to see how the Dapr Java SDK is being used to connect to the Statestore by just using the statestore name.
 Notice that the name used is the same as the name of the Dapr component listed by running `kubectl get components`
-- Go App: check [here]() to see how the Dapr Go SDK is being used to connect to the Dapr Statestore component.
+- Go App: check [here](apps/go-app/) to see how the Dapr Go SDK is being used to connect to the Dapr Statestore component.

 The same principles can be used to expand this demo to use the Pub/Sub component to exchange message between applciations written in different languages, without pushing the applications to know which backing implementation is being used.
 This allow the application code to work across different implementaitons and even across cloud providers.